Australian Geographic Nature Photographer of the Year

 Submission of Entries

 6) An Entrant may submit up to 4 Entries in each of the Competition’s sections.
-The same or substantially similar Entries may not be entered in more than 1 section of the Competition.
+The same or substantially similar Entries should not be entered in more than 1 section of the Competition.

 7) The Competition’s sections are: